Kira and Football

 the final card

-My own favorite…by the way….
+by the way….
 The German line reads: Merry Christmas and a good yield of presents.
 Sorry for my English.

 Working on this blog is a little bit like talking to oneself.
 Basically I started this to have an incentive to still do some independent stuff.
 The obligation I have made for myself to post something new every sunday helps.
 This has been a strange week, so what I did is a little mixed.
 But see for yourself….